MWers/prerender-varnish/README.md

 ## Updating prerender.io backend

 The prerender.io rendering service is hosted on Heroku and Heroku (and AWS ELB) domains resolve to multiple IP addresses.
-Varnish requires backend hosts to resolve to a single IP address.
+Varnish requires backend hosts to resolve to a single unchanging IP address.
 As a workaround, `backend_generator.py` will query DNS for the prerender.io rendering service, generate a Varnish director containing all rendering service IP addresses, write it to `prerender_backend.vcl`, and reload Varnish when the configuration changes.

 Run `backend_generator.py` as follows: